MapelDev/Eiffel-Toolbox/readme.md

 ## Dependencies

-The Eiffel-Toolbox source code is dependant on the EIFFEL-GAME2 library for eiffel.
-As it is used for the rendering portions of the demo programs, it is easy to make the Eiffel-Toolbox systems back into a standalone state provided the user/programmer is accustomed to the eiffel programming language, however its integration with EIFFEL-GAME2 is provided out of box for convenience and demo purposes.
+The Eiffel-Toolbox source code is only dependant on the EIFFEL-GAME2 library for eiffel as it is used for the rendering portions of the demo programs.
+It is easy to make the Eiffel-Toolbox systems back into a standalone state provided the user/programmer is accustomed to the eiffel programming language, however its integration with EIFFEL-GAME2 is provided out of box for convenience and demo purposes.

+* To download the EIFFEL-GAME2 64bit dll libraries needed: [Eiffel Game2 Download](https://www.eiffelgame2.org/index.php/download/) or view the EG2 Github repo [Installation Instructions](https://github.com/tioui/Eiffel_Game2#installation-on-windows)

 ## How to use